 - Covers only GM feed material;

-- Sets the technical zero level at 0.1 % - the lowest level of GM material considered by the EU Reference Laboratory for the validation of quantitative methods;
+- Sets the technical zero level at 0.1 percent - the lowest level of GM material considered by the EU Reference Laboratory for the validation of quantitative methods;

 - Harmonises sampling and testing controls in all EU countries;